 What is a USDA loan?

-Is country life calling your name?
-A USDA loan requires no down payment and is designed to help rural and suburban buyers achieve homeownership.
+Looking to settle down in the countryside with a no down payment mortgage?
+You’re in luck, because a USDA loan requires no down payment and is designed to help rural and suburban buyers achieve homeownership.
 Let’s check out the benefits of this government-backed option.

 How do USDA loans work?